By Geoff Kimmerly

-See below for some of the best games being played in every corner of the state.
-And visit the MHSAA Score Center all weekend for updated scores and standings.
+See below for more from an incredible statewide slate of games this weekend, and remember to check the MHSAA Score Center all weekend for updated scores and standings.

 Lower Up North